Information regarding the situation in Ukraine

 Information for persons coming to Sweden from Ukraine

 our website you will find information on who is entitled to protection under the Temporary Protection Directive and how to apply.
 Follow the link in this box.
 There you will also find information on how the Swedish Migration Agency can help you with accommodation and financial support and what rights you have in Sweden if you receive a residence permit.
-Those who are covered by the Temporary Protection Directive will be able to apply for an extension of their residence permit between 1 February and 4 March.
+Those who are covered by the Temporary Protection Directive can apply for an extension of their residence permit between 1 February and 4 March.